XpiritCommunityEvents/HOL/codescanning.md

 ![Code Scanning - CodeQL run history](./images/codeqlrunhistory.PNG)

-After some minutes, the workflow run will be completed and you will see the status being updated.
+After some minutes, generally around 7 to 8 minutes, the workflow run will be completed and you will see the status being updated.

 ![Code Scanning - CodeQL views runs (completed)](./images/codeqlviewruns_completed.PNG)